The Goof Who Sat By the Door: Plot

-The episode is presented as a documentary airing on B.A.N., named "The Goof Who Sat By the Door: The Thomas Washington Story".
+The episode is presented as a documentary airing on B.A.N., named The Goof Who Sat By the Door: The Thomas Washington Story.

-The documentary states that after the 1992 Los Angeles riots, The Walt Disney Company appointed a black man named Thomas Washington, an animator, as its new CEO.
+The documentary states that after the 1992 Los Angeles riots, The Walt Disney Company appointed a Black man named Thomas Washington, an animator, as its new CEO.
 Washington was interested in animation since he was young and studied at the Savannah College of Art and Design, intending to work for Disney.
 After attending a talk hosted by Art Babbitt, the animator who developed Goofy, Washington started experimenting with animation and was soon hired by Disney.
 He started as an assistant animator in DuckTales the Movie: Treasure of the Lost Lamp.

 During the 1992 riots, Disney's temporary CEO died and the board decided to appoint a white man named Tom Washington.
-However, due to a misunderstanding in their first names, Washington wound up being the CEO by mistake.
+However, due to a misunderstanding in their first names, Thomas Washington wound up being the CEO by mistake.
 Despite the board's discontent with the decision, they were forced to keep him.
 Washington highlighted many changes in the company, including questioning why would Mickey Mouse have Pluto as a pet if Goofy is also a dog.
-He then set out to make "the blackest movie of all time", which would tackle all subject matters regarding African-American culture, setting for A Goofy Movie as the project, even using his son Maxwell as the subject of the character Max Goof.
+He then set out to make "the Blackest movie of all time", which would tackle all subject matter regarding African-American culture, setting A Goofy Movie as the project, even using his son Maxwell, played by Maurice P. Kerry, as the subject of the character Max Goof.

 As progress on the movie continues, Washington began to be verbally abusive to his wife and son, which would culminate with their divorce.
 The Walt Disney Company started to question Washington's leadership, especially as he started exhibiting Goofy's traits, including his laugh.
 The company offered him $75 million to terminate his contract but he refused.
-Washington's original ending for A Goofy Movie, in which Goofy and Max were to wander to a thrift store and sit into the seat of civil rights activist/radical Huey P. Newton and/or experience police brutality at a traffic stop as a message to black audiences, was deemed unsuitable and changed for a new version.
+Washington's original ending for A Goofy Movie, in which Goofy and Max were to wander into a thrift store and sit in the seat of civil rights activist/radical Huey P. Newton and/or experience police brutality at a traffic stop as a message to Black audiences, was deemed unsuitable and changed for a new version.

-Several employees are questioned whether they believe if Washington's death was an accident and it is revealed that there is a tape, which was Washington's last footage before his death.
+Several employees are questioned as to whether they believe that Washington's death was an accident and it is revealed that there is a tape, which was Washington's last footage before his death.
 In the tape, Washington lamented the situation with the movie and how he intended to finish it.
 During a screening of the movie, Washington was disappointed that his original vision was discarded and left the company.
-Washington's car was discovered in a lake in 1995, the same lake he took his son to go fishing, but his body was never found.
-The documentary ends with his widow stating that his impact is still felt to this day, remarking that he managed to make "the blackest movie of all time".
+Washington's car was discovered in a lake in 1995, the same lake where he took his son to go fishing, but his body was never found.
+The documentary ends with his widow stating that his impact is still felt to this day, remarking that he managed to make "the Blackest movie of all time".